 Field-hunting tip

-Look in rhyolite, andesite country — that is the host setting where tridymite typically forms.
+Look in rhyolite, andesite country, the host setting where tridymite typically forms.
 If you start seeing sanidine, fayalite, magnetite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, wedge-shaped twins, massive habit, so train your eye for that shape before scanning the outcrop.